iltommi/qdb-documentation/source/concepts/cluster_organization.rst

 Cluster Organization
 ====================

 ..
-The design of a cluster.
+The design and topology of a cluster.
 ..
 NOT about its data.
 ..
 NOT about its network protocols
 ..
 NOT about its ACID guarantees